-Provence, France is world-renowned for its exquisite beauty, but there’s way more to this picturesque region than acres of beautiful flower fields.
+Provence, France is world-renowned for its exquisite beauty, but there’s way more to this picturesque region than acres of beautiful flower fields you’ll see on a Provence road trip.
 Guest contributor, Susan Guillory from The Unexplorer, recently went off-the-beaten-path on a kayak adventure through the gorgeous Gorges du Verdon.

 When you think of Provence, you likely think of lavender fields.
 Maybe even Rosé or Pétanque.
-But, you most likely don’t think of neon blue waters and breathtaking cliffs.
+But, you most likely don’t think of neon blue waters and breathtaking cliffs in France.

 And yet, the Gorges du Verdon are 100% Provençal.